ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * transports: This parameter specifies a set of supported means for transporting EDHOC messages.
 If the set is composed of a single means for transporting EDHOC messages, this is encoded as an integer.
 Otherwise, the set is encoded as an array, where each array element encodes one means for transporting EDHOC messages as an integer.
 In JSON, the "transports" value is an integer or an array of integers.
 In CBOR, "transports" is an integer or an array of integers, and has label 17.
 The integer values are taken from the 'Transport ID' column of the "EDHOC Transports" Registry defined in {{iana-edhoc-transports}} of this document.

-* ta_cred: This parameter specifies a set of supported trust anchors for performing authentication.
+* trust_anchors: This parameter specifies a set of supported trust anchors for performing authentication.
 These trust anchors are used for verifying authentication credentials of EDHOC peers in EDHOC sessions, and are typically authentication credentials of Certificate Authorities (CAs).

   The set is composed of pairs, each of which specifies a trust anchor type and an identifier of a trust anchor of that type.
 If the set is composed of a single pair, this is specified as a single item.
 If the set is composed of multiple pairs, these are specified as elements of an array.
 Trust anchor types are selected from the "EDHOC Trust Anchor Types" registry defined in {{iana-edhoc-ta-types}} of this document.

-  In JSON, the "ta_cred" value is an object or an array of objects.
+  In JSON, the "trust_anchors" value is an object or an array of objects.
 Each object includes only one entry, specifying the pair for a trust anchor TA of type TYPE.
 The entry's key specifies the TA's type TYPE taken from the 'Trust anchor type' column of the "EDHOC Trust Anchor Types" registry.
 The entry's value is the identifier of TA, whose encoding depends on TYPE.
-Such an encoding is what results from applying the conversion in {{Section 6.1 of RFC8949}} to the CBOR encoding of the identifier of TA when "ta_cred" is encoded in CBOR (see below).
+Such an encoding is what results from applying the conversion in {{Section 6.1 of RFC8949}} to the CBOR encoding of the identifier of TA when "trust_anchors" is encoded in CBOR (see below).

-  In CBOR, the "ta_cred" value is a map or an array of maps, and has label 18.
+  In CBOR, the "trust_anchors" value is a map or an array of maps, and has label 18.
 Each map includes only one entry, specifying the pair for a trust anchor TA.
 The entry's key specifies the TA's type TYPE encoded as a CBOR integer, with integer value taken from the 'CBOR label' column of the "EDHOC Trust Anchor Types" registry.
 The entry's value specifies the identifier of TA, whose encoding depends on TYPE and is specified by the 'Value type' column of the "EDHOC Trust Anchor Types" registry, for the registry entry that has TYPE as value of the 'Trust anchor type' column.

 An example of JSON EDHOC\_Information is given in {{fig-edhoc-info-json}}.